 The number of PAA doesn’t relate to keyword patterns or verticals right now, but this may change later.
 We may see comparative keywords more or less inclined to a fixed number of PAA results.
 The number of questions you can use to find SEO opportunities will vary.

 However, PAA is distinct from featured snippets – those always appear at the top of the SERP.
-PAA can be found in various parts of the page.
+PAA can also be found in various parts of the page.

 Given that many queries are based on “What is?”
 “How to…” and “Why is/are?” it makes sense that video results would be included.